 - Understanding your French tenancy agreement: renewal, insurance and hidden charges

-- Costs involved in renting in France: real estate fees, annual rent increases and residential tax
+- Costs of renting property in France: real estate fees, annual rent increases and residential tax

 - Signing the inventory and rules for giving notice